brainwane/HARK/Documentation/HARKmanual.md

 ### 3  Microeconomics: the AgentType Class

 The core of our microeconomic dynamic optimization framework is a flexible object-oriented representation of economic agents.
-The HARKcore module defines a superclass called AgentType; each model defines a subclass of AgentType, specifying additional model-specific features and methods while inheriting the methods of the superclass.
+The HARK.core module defines a superclass called AgentType; each model defines a subclass of AgentType, specifying additional model-specific features and methods while inheriting the methods of the superclass.
 Most importantly, the method solve acts as a